-Discover what Real Nursing is all about with ACSA
+Discover what Real Nursing is all about with ACCPA

-Did you know the number of people requiring aged care in Australia is set to double by 2050?
+Did you know the number of people requiring aged and community care in Australia is set to double by 2050?

 It’s the fastest growing industry in Australia where you really do get to make a difference in people’s lives.

-And unlike popular belief, there are many opportunities for career progression, practising of clinical skills, leadership development and lifelong learning in aged care.
+And unlike popular belief, there are many opportunities for career progression, practising of clinical skills, leadership development and lifelong learning in aged and community care.

-In short, nursing in aged care is Real Nursing.
+In short, nursing in aged and community care is Real Nursing for Every Nurse.

 (<2 years, first year of practice) August 2022, February 2023 & August 2023.

 |This innovative 12-month program provides guidance to Graduate Registered Nurses in their first year of clinical practice through mentorship, on-line professional development sessions presented by expert clinicians and portfolio development.